alexamies/buddhist-dictionary/README.md

    Chinese texts from the Buddhist canon and related collections.
 The corpus files include part-of-speech (POS) tagged documents and untagged documents.

-3. Command line tools.
-For building vocabulary.
+3. Command line tools for building vocabulary.
 These are in Python.
-This includes a POS tagger and HTML annotation tool.

 The license for the web site and dictionary content is Creative Commons Attribution-Share Alike 3.0.
 The license for source code and markup templates,